 In addition, during the preparation of the plan, the advisor should play the devil's advocate role, challenging the statements made, ensuring that all the relevant points are covered and that all the arguments put forward are supportable, reasonable and consistent.

 Style and length of the business plan

 The document is often a selling document.
 Therefore the style should be positive and compelling.
-It needs to capture the reader`s attention and then keep it!
+It needs to capture and keep the reader`s attention!

-The business plan should make all the positive points about the business.
-With this in mind make sure the positive points are easy to find and don’t assume that the reader knows them or will work them out for themself.
+It should make all the positive points about the business.
+With this in mind make sure the positive points are easy to find and don’t assume that the reader knows them or will work them out for themselves.

-When making the points above, bear in mind also that the strategy and projections contained in the plan will be used as a performance measure after the deal has been completed.
+When making the points above, bear in mind that the planned strategy and projections will be used as a performance measure after the deal has been completed.

 Don't be too optimistic or over ambitious... it's a plan not a dream!

 The business plan is usually the first contact a financier has with a company which looking for finance.
 Unfortunately, in many cases it is also the last, as only a small percentage of businesses actually receive funding.

 Given the high failure rate of business plans it is vital that time and care is taken in the preparation of the business plan.